graphopedia-xyz/graphopedia/choropleth-map/index.md

 There are two problems with choropleth maps in terms of statistical accuracy:
 1. *Normalization* - using raw data (for example total population per state) rather than showing normalized data (in this case population for square mile).
 2. *Ecological fallacy* also known as *aggregation bias* - assumes that data measured at a group level is also true at the individual level.
-For example, a state can be shown as having a high crime rate whereas in reality only one city in that state hass an unusually crime rate that drove up the crime rate of the entire state.
+For example, a state can be shown as having a high crime rate whereas in reality only one city in that state has an unusually crime rate that drove up the crime rate of the entire state.

 ## Alternatives